Syammed2429/Syammed2429/README.md

 I am Dada Khalandar, Aspiring Full Stack Web Developer from India.
 I create simples and beautiful websites and web applications.
 I really enjoy learning languages and frameworks.
 I also enjoy learning new design patterns to improve my design skills.
 I love to do add more and more functionalities to the websites.

+I am open to collaborate on any project that is impactful and makes the world a better place.

-Want to know more?
+Want to know more about my projects and me?
 Check out my <a href="https://dada-khalandar-portfolio.vercel.app" target="_blank" title="My Portfolio">portfolio</a>

 ## My Skills ✨